Beyond regular servicing, the following simple car checks will help you to enjoy safe motoring.

 2. Ensure your battery is working correctly

 A flat battery was the most common cause of a winter breakdown in 2016.
-Batteries generally should be replaced every five years – ensuring these are replaced before it reaches its life expectancy could save a great deal of inconvenience and time at the side of the road.
+Batteries generally should be replaced every five years – ensuring your battery is replaced before it reaches its life expectancy could save a great deal of inconvenience and time at the side of the road.
 If your car is struggling to start it’s usually a sign that the battery is weak.
 That will certainly catch you out when weather is colder as batteries have to work harder in low temperatures.

 If you are attempting to start your car using jump leads, see our advice here before you do so.